TomAgacci/hempseedcrete/README.md

 Licensed Under Creative Commons Attribution Open Source

+3. The honest “highest” without an engineer
+If we stay in your freemason‑toy, no‑engineer world and still respect physics:

+As built (10×10 mm aluminum exoskeleton + inner pillars + seedcrete infill):
+I’d call it ~1 story max at human scale.

+If you redesign the frame with real columns (≈25–30 mm square), full diagonal bracing, and seedcrete only as infill:
+Then ~3–5 stories is a reasonable conceptual upper bound, and ~5–8 stories is the optimistic toy ceiling that lines up with Grok’s claim.

 Short version: even with your strongest lime‑based hemp seedcrete, pure hempcrete blocks are still a low‑strength, low‑stiffness masonry—not concrete.

 For 300×600×200 mm hempseedcrete blocks used as the only load‑bearing support: